wuzhengy/TAU/Company/Homepage.md

 We help individuals to build crypto community; therefore, TAU full blockchain node is designed to works on **smart phones** with low data consumption, which is essential for data expensive areas like Africa.

-#### Crypto Airdrop dream tool
+#### Crypto Airdrop Toolset
-* Free, no third party charge, such as ETH gas
+* Free, no third party charge, such as ETH gas.
-* Drop to contacts in emails, whatsapp, telegram and more
+* Send coins to contacts in emails, whatsapp, telegram and more
 * An android phone for everything

 ### About the core technologies
 #### Perishable Proof of Transactions(PPOT) Blockchain Consensus Tailored for individual phones

 TAU discovered the PPOT blockchain concensus, that is the more transactions history made, the higher mining power a node has.
-Without intensive puzzel solving competition such as in bitcoin, PPOT is a light weight consensus in terms of electricty and computing power.
+Without intensive puzzle solving competition such as in bitcoin, PPOT is a light weight consensus in terms of electricty and computing power.

 The **perishable** ledger will expire blocks beyond 6 months older, to make full blockchain size under 50 Mbytes.
-Unlike immutable blockchains such as ethereum and bitcoin, which is designed for long term financial contracts, PPOT is for day to day commuinciation oriented apps. **PPOT blocks are planned to register users, essential wiring and unlimited communication capacity**.
-The expired blocks have linked-hash to ensure the data integrity and could be optionally archived by any interested member, which reduces the burden of active mining nodes.
+Unlike immutable blockchains such as ethereum and bitcoin designed for long term financial contracts, PPOT is for commuinciation oriented apps. **PPOT blocks are planned to register users, essential wiring and unlimited communication capacity**.
+The expired blocks have linked-hash to ensure the data integrity and could be optionally archived by anyone interested, which reduces the burden of active mining nodes.

 PPOT enables a smart phone to hold and mine 100+ full blockchains.
 Collectively, the parallel blockchains bring to the ecosystem unlimted and unrestricted communication ability.
 TAU Cambridge provides libTAU, an opensource C++ reference implementation of PPOT parallel mining and messaging on [github](https://github.com/Tau-Coin/libTAU).